ponylang/pony-tutorial/capabilities/guarantees.md

 The __mutable__ reference capabilities are `iso`, `trn` and `ref`.
 These reference capabilities are __mutable__ because they can be used to both read from and write to an object.

 * If an actor has an `iso` variable, no other variable can be used by _any_ actor to read from or write to that object.
 This means an `iso` variable is the only variable anywhere in the program that can read from or write to that object.
 It is _read and write unique_.
 * If an actor has a `trn` variable, no other variable can be used by _any_ actor to write to that object, and no other variable can be used by _other_ actors to read from or write to that object.
-This means a `trn` variable is the only variable anywhere in the program that can write to that object, but other variables held by the the same actor may be able to read from it.
+This means a `trn` variable is the only variable anywhere in the program that can write to that object, but other variables held by the same actor may be able to read from it.
 It is _write unique_.
 * If an actor has a `ref` variable, no other variable can be used by _other_ actors to read from or write to that object.
 This means that other variables can be used to read from and write to the object, but only from within the same actor.

 __Why can they be used to write?__ Because they all stop _other_ actors from reading from or writing to the object.
 Since we know no other actor will be reading, it's safe for us to write to the object, without having to worry about data-races.
 And since we know no other actor will be writing, it's safe for us to read from the object, too.